The Power of Choice

 This concept holds true for incentive programs too.
 The currency may be in the form of a point instead of a dollar, but the notion is the same.
 People want to feel empowered.
 Regardless of whether the points they are redeeming are earned through a customer loyalty program or an employee recognition program, people want the ability to choose how to ‘spend.’

 Again, sometimes spending choices are based on want – but often, they’re based on need.
 Many times, spending choices are affected by changing markets, trends or the economy.

 For example, in the incentive industry, when the economy is strong and consumers are confident, they’re more likely to redeem luxury items in the fashion and technology categories.
 But, when it is not as strong and consumers are a little more cautious, they tend to redeem more items of necessity.
 As a marketer, the ability to be nimble and to anticipate these changes is critical.

 Offering a diversified product rewards portfolio guarantees that not only will people feel empowered, but also that their wants AND needs are being met.
 We believe that providing people with the power of choice, strengthens customer engagement and bolsters retention.
 In turn, this creates more value for organizations and keeps customers coming back again and again.

-Remember, the goal of a loyalty programs is to fuel customer happiness and encourage retention.
-No single product or brand will evoke the same response across all demographics, so when creating your incentive programs, don’t alienate your customers by putting them in box.
+Remember, the goal of a loyalty program is to fuel customer happiness and encourage employee retention.
+No single product or brand will evoke the same response across all demographics, so when creating any incentive programs, don’t alienate your customers by putting them in box.
 Give them plenty of options and let them dictate what they crave.
 The most in-demand products in the market translate into the most compelling reward redemptions.